-Trade and other debtors that are neither past due nor impaired are creditworthy debtors with good payment record with the Group.
-Cash and cash equivalents, loan receivable and derivative asset that are neither past due nor impaired are placed with or entered into with reputable financial institutions or companies with high credit ratings and no history of default.
+Trade and other debtors that are neither past due nor impaired are with creditworthy debtors with good payment record with the Group.
+Cash and cash equivalents, loan receivables and derivative asset that are neither past due nor impaired are placed with or entered into with reputable financial institutions or companies.